-1. BASTS OF PRESENTATION
+1. BASIS OF PRESENTATION

 The consolidated financial statements include the accounts of Lear Corporation, a Delaware corporation, and its wholly-owned and majority-owned subsidiaries (the "Company" or "Lear").
-Investments in more than 20% -- owned affiliates are accounted for under the equity method.
+Investments in affiliates in which the Company owns a 20% or greater equity interest are accounted for under the equity method.
 Certain items in prior year's quarterly financial statements have been reclassified to conform with the presentation used in the quarter ended July 3, 1999.